vikramisdev/task-management/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+## Steps to run the project

+1. Locate and Run the express.js server by `cd backend` & `node index.js` which will run a server on `https://localhost:3000/`
+2. Now come back to the root folder and install angular dependencies by `npm install` & run the angular frontend by `ng serve` which will run on localhost but with port 4200 `https://localhost:4200/`, you will find your tasks management ui here.